 Management of risks is an integral part of the insurance industry.
-Companies have succeeded in identifying and managing risks; however, the nature of risks has changed.
-Today, cyber risks can destroy the business and its reputation because of rapid growth in the number of cyber attacks.
-Organizations need ways to manage cyber risks outside of their risk appetite.
-Beyond providing insurance, insurance companies are using best practices and following regulations to strengthen insurer defenses against cyber attacks.
+Though companies have succeeded in identifying and managing risks, the nature of risks has changed and they can destroy businesses and damage reputation.
+Organizations need ways to manage cyber-risks outside of their risk appetite.
+Beyond providing insurance, companies are using best practices and following regulations to strengthen insurer defenses against cyber-attacks.

-Along with development comes attached threats and while cyber risks have been around since the early 1990s, the solutions to deal with them have also seen steady growth.
-During the early days, cyber insurance coverage primarily addressed defacement and liability arising from domain name infringement.
-However, there has been a rapid growth in the number of cyber attacks especially in the recent years.
+Increase in development has also seen an increase in threats.
+While cyber-risks have been around since the early 1990s, the solutions to deal with them have also seen a steady growth.
+During early days, cyber insurance coverage primarily addressed defacement and liability arising from domain name infringement.
+However, there has been a rapid growth in the number of cyber-attacks especially in the recent years.
 The number of zero-day vulnerabilities discovered has doubled since 2015.
 Industry reports suggest that cybercrime is expected to cost the world more than $6 trillion by 2021, up from $3 trillion in 2015.

 As the cyber threat landscape continues to evolve, certain types of attacks are becoming increasingly common.
 Digital data breach, loss, and theft continue to be the leading types of cyber events; phishing attacks, too, have gained momentum, especially between 2013 and 2015.

 Network-disruption events (such as denial of service attacks) have also seen an increase in recent years.
-The more the people are inclined to electronic communication, the more the opportunity for bad actors to cause diiculties for business and public.
-According to the Herjavec Group, cybercriminals pocketed over $1billion from ransomware attacks, during 2016 alone, with the total number of ransomware incidents increasing by a whopping 748%.
+As more and more people are inclined towards electronic communication, the opportunity for bad actors to cause difficulties for business and public has also grown.
+According to the Herjavec Group, cybercriminals pocketed over $1 billion from ransomware attacks during 2016 alone, with the total number of ransomware incidents increasing by a whopping 748%.

-Based on the comprehensive analysis, researchers concluded that cyber security majorly hit these three industries:
+Based on a comprehensive analysis, researchers have concluded that CyberSecurity issues have majorly hit the following three industries:

 - Finance and Insurance